AlistairThorpe/Academic-website/content/authors/admin/_index.md

 I am a Postdoctoral Research Fellow at the University of Utah, School of Medicine working with Drs.
 Angela Fagerlin and Elissa Ozanne in the Department of Population Health Sciences.

+I have general research interest in understanding how people estimate, judge, and make health-related decisions.
+Based on these insights, I aim to develop interventions (e.g., decision aids and communication strategies) designed to engender more judicious decisions about health and wellbeing.